 Due to the asymptomatic nature of lipid disorders, screening is required for detection.
-Detection of younger adults with lipid disorders could enable implementation of management strategies such as lifestyle modification or medications that could prevent negative cardiovascular outcomes in persons at immediate risk for an event, or decrease risk of future events.
+Detection of younger adults with lipid disorders could enable implementation of management strategies such as lifestyle modification or medications that could prevent negative cardiovascular outcomes in persons at immediate risk for an event or decrease risk of future events.
 Screening could be of particular benefit for identification of young adults with markedly elevated lipid levels due to unrecognized familial hypercholesterolemia.

-Screening involves blood tests which may be obtained fasting or non-fasting.
-Although current recommendations generally recommend testing of total cholesterol and LDL-C, they differ on other lipid components to be tested, the age to start testing, and frequency of screening.
-(See Recommendations of Other Groups section below).
+Screening involves blood tests that may be obtained in a fasting or nonfasting state.
+Although current recommendations generally recommend testing TC and LDL-C levels, they differ on the inclusion of other lipid components, the age at which to start testing, and the frequency of screening (see the "Recommendations of Other Groups" section).